Madras Central Prison

 Madras Central Prison was one of the oldest prisons in India.
 It was located in Chennai (formerly Madras) in the Indian state of Tamil Nadu.
 It became operational during the British Raj period.
-Its prisoners were moved to the newly constructed Puzhal Central Prison starting in 2006, with the 172 year old prison being demolished in June 2009.
+The prisoners held there were moved to the newly constructed Puzhal Central Prison starting in 2006, with the 172-year-old prison being demolished in June 2009.

 History

 Madras Central Prison was one of the oldest prisons in India.
 It was started during British rule in 1837.
 It was initially called the Madras penitentiary until 1855 when it was renamed to Central Jail.
-It was originally built to house transit convicts who were to face the 'sazaye kaala paani' in Cellular Jail in Andaman and Nicobar Islands and constructed at the cost of Rs 16,496 on 11 acre of land.
+It was originally built to house transit convicts who were to face the 'sazay-e-kaala paani' in Cellular Jail in Andaman and Nicobar Islands and constructed at the cost of Rs 16,496 on 11 acre of land.

 It is said that the call for independence found its echo more in the Madras Presidency than elsewhere in the princely States.
 Many of those freedom fighters were arrested and lodged here; it is said a few of them died in custody.

 There were 1,778 prisoners in the prison as of January 2002, of which 500 required to be produced in different courts in Chennai and mofussil (rural) areas including Tiruchi, Madurai, Coimbatore and Tirunelveli.

 Notable prisoners

-The prison housed Subhas Chandra Bose and Veer Savarkar during the days of independence movement.
+The prison housed Subhas Chandra Bose during the days of independence movement.
 C. N. Annadurai, former Chief Minister of Tamil Nadu and leader of Dravidian Movement was housed here for his Anti Hindi agitations.
-The prison also housed former Chief Minister of Tamil Nadu, M. Karunanidhi and chief minister of Tamil Nadu J. Jayalalitha during the trial involving corruption cases.
+The prison also housed former Chief Minister of Tamil Nadu, M. Karunanidhi and chief minister of Tamil Nadu J. Jayalalithaa during the trial involving corruption cases.
 Also, several international figures, including LTTE chief Velupillai Prabhakaran, Maoist leader of Nepal, Chandra Prakash Gajurel were imprisoned here.